How do I know if I have a Varicocele?

 How is Varicocele treated?

 Overview for informational purposes.
 Treatment is by a Urologist, not a vein specialist.

 Varicocele Treatment – A varicocele (VAR-ih-koe-seel) is a medical condition that affects the scrotum.
 It can lead to low sperm production and decreased sperm quality, potentially causing infertility.
 The majority of varicoceles develop over time and are easy to diagnose.
 A varicocele occurs in approximately 1 in 8 men and it is usually first noticed between the ages of 12 to 28.

 A varicocele is an enlargement of the veins in the open area above the testicles.
 These veins are called the pampiniform plexus.
-A varicocele is similar to a varicose vein you might see in your leg except that is develops in the loose sack of skin than houses the testicals.
+It is similar to a varicose vein you might see in your leg except that it develops in the loose sack of skin than houses the testicles.

-- feel sharp and stabbing or be a dull discomfort
+- be sharp and stabbing or be a dull discomfort

 - feel worse when standing or during physical activities, especially when done over long periods of time

 - get worse over the length of the day